superaihuman/.github/profile/README.md

 We're building a **human-AI fusion cognitive infrastructure** that enables individuals and teams to achieve **SuperAIHuman** — an evolutionary state where human creativity, intuition, and ethical judgment perfectly merge with machine computing power, memory, and pattern recognition capabilities.

-**SuperAIHuman is not our company mission — it's the evolutionary state users achieve through our ecosystem.**
+**SuperAIHuman is not my labs mission — it's the evolutionary state users achieve through our ecosystem.**

 When a developer deeply integrates with our systems, they're no longer just writing code — they become a SuperAIHuman capable of real-time global knowledge access, risk anticipation, and crossing cognitive boundaries.
 When a research team shares cognition through collaborative spaces, they become a SuperAIHuman team with emergent collective intelligence.